glynawe/Vanilla/vanilla.md

     Literal = INTEGER | REAL | CHARACTER | STRING.

-`INTEGER` literals have the type `integer`. `BYTE` literals have the type `byte`. `REAL` literals have the type `real`. `STRING` literals  are anonymous immutable variables of type `array of byte`.
-A string literal's array has an additional element at the end containing 0.
+INTEGER literals have the type `integer`.
+BYTE literals have the type `byte`.
+REAL literals have the type `real`.
+STRING literals  are anonymous immutable variables of type `array of byte`.
+A string literal's array has an additional element at the end containing `'\0'`.

+BYTE literals are distinct from INTEGER literals.
+They are either integer literals with the suffix `X` or character literals in single quotes.
+The range of BYTE literals is 0X to 255X.

-The range of `BYTE` literals is 0 to 255.
-The range of decimal `INTEGER` literals is 0 to `maxint`.
+The range of decimal INTEGER literals is 0 to `maxint`.
 The range of hexadecimal, octal and binary INTEGER literals is 0 to 2<sup>`lenint`</sup>-1; two's-compliment encoding is ignored.
 This is useful when using integers to represent bit strings.

 # Lexical Elements